 This 11,000’er is a classic skimo tour in the Canadian Rockies.
 Don’t be surprised if you see several groups heading up on a sunny day.
 Best when stability is good, the snowpack is deep, and the sun is out!

-Noteable: Ski Mountaineering, Glacier travel, Bootpacking, Scrambling, 11000’er
+Notable: Ski Mountaineering, Glacier travel, Bootpacking, Scrambling, 11000’er

-A short ways north of Hector lake, there is a small pull out on the west side of 93N.
+A short ways north of the Hector Lake, there is a small pull out on the west side of 93N.
 Across from here, there is the Hector Creek drainage heading east.
 Follow up the drainage to a large avy runout.
 Be cautious here as it steepens – there is overhead danger and you’ll be exposed while climbing.
 You’ll eventually come to a narrow gully and a waterfall.
 Typically, one can bootpack up if there is enough snow.
 On the rare occasion, crampons may be required.
 After the waterfall continue heading south-east.
-It is wise to rope-up at the toe of the glacier.
+It is wise to rope up at the toe of the glacier.
 There are many monstrous crevasses here!
-Typically, the route is slightly lookers right, but be aware of the overhead danger from Little Hector and the ridge – I have seen an avalanche come down and cover the skin track towards late morning.
+Typically, the route is slightly looker’s right, but be aware of the overhead danger from Little Hector and the ridge – I have seen an avalanche come down and cover the skin track towards late morning.
 The final ascent up the summit block often requires crampons, an ice-axe and possibly a rope.

 Given some of the exposure, an early start is recommended if solar heating is a concern.